aimee-mcneil-melville/ToDo-Full-Stack/packages/ascii-art-reader/README.md

   <details style="padding-left: 2em">
     <summary>Tips</summary>

-    - Here's your chance to practice with `fs.writeFile`!
+    - Here's your chance to practice with `fsPromises.writeFile`!
     - Don't get too fancy at first.
 Just accept a line of input into a variable, and write that variable out again to a file called `data/comments.txt`.
   </details>